Sholofly/arrisdcx960/README.md

 ## HACS Installation

 1. Make sure you've installed [HACS](https://hacs.xyz/docs/installation/prerequisites)
-2. Add [this repo](https://github.com/Sholofly/arrisdcx960/) as custom repository
-3. In the integrations tab, search for ArrisDCX960.
+2. In the integrations tab, search for ArrisDCX960.
-4. Install the Integration.
+3. Install the Integration.
-5. Configure the integration using the HA integration page, Search for ArrisDCX960.
+4. Configure the integration using the HA integration page, Search for ArrisDCX960.

 ## Manual installation